 Slowly I started handling the full cycle of products from market research to production as well as customer feedback to make changes to R&D based on their input.
 I would also work with sales, marketing, quality assurance and the regulatory team to make sure what we created met the goals from pricing, positioning, quality and regulatory perspective.

-My work involves conducting analysis, decoding the target product and eventually replicating the seasoning.
-I also perform sensory evaluation of various products (wet recipes), seasonings and work with Chefs for better understanding of products and demonstration.
+My work involved conducting analysis, decoding the target product and eventually replicating the seasoning.
+I also perform sensory evaluation of various products (wet recipes), seasonings and work with chefs for better understanding of products and demonstration.

-After 3 years, VKL offered me an opportunity to head the R and D at their Dubai office.
-When I was in India I was handling both Indian and Middle Eastern customers.
-So they wanted me to go to Dubai to work more closely with Middle-Eastern customers to focus on MENA region projects pertaining on the requirements of Middle East region.
-Worked closely with Customers to provide food solutions and conducted product demonstrations.
-A technical support to Internal Sales and Marketing team in order to pitch to important customers.
+After 3 years, VKL offered me an opportunity to head the R&D at their Dubai office.
+When I was in India I was handling both Indian and Middle-Eastern customers.
+So they wanted me to go to Dubai to work more closely with Middle-Eastern customers to focus on MENA region projects pertaining to the requirements of Middle East region.
+I worked closely with Customers to provide food solutions and conducted product demonstrations.
+I was also a technical support to Internal Sales and Marketing teams in order to pitch to important customers.

 Dubai was very different experience.
 There we only 3 of us, a chef, a salesperson and myself.
-We had to take care of everything including office administration , meeting customers and trying new formulations.
-I stayed at Dubai for 2 years and came back to India in 2018.
+We had to take care of everything including office administration, meeting customers and trying out new formulations.
+I stayed in Dubai for 2 years and came back to India in 2018.

 What do you do currently?

-I joined OROR Flavours and Chemicals Pvt Ltd. As Manager for New Product Development (Seasonings), a flavor company in Madurai.
-As i said earlier, I love new challenges.
+I joined OROR Flavours and Chemicals Pvt Ltd, a flavor company in Madurai as Manager for New Product Development (Seasonings).
+As I said earlier, I love new challenges.
 When I joined VKL, I wanted to learn as much as I could and I knew that was possible only in a smaller company.
 5 years at VKL gave me a lot of exposure to the workings of the food industry.

 Now I was ready to take on bigger challenges.
 I wanted to work for a company that gave me freedom to drive their business.
 At OROR, I report directly to our MD.
 So I have a much larger responsibility in driving the company’s growth in flavours and seasonings.

-OROR creates flavours for the bakery, beverages, confectionary, icecream and pharma industries.
+OROR creates flavours for the bakery, beverages, confectionary, ice cream and pharma industries.
 Some of our customers are Parle, Britannia, PepsiCo etc. We have a great team of highly experienced flavor professionals who have worked in the food industry for more than 20 years.
-Here I have setup a lab, trained people and developed new products and Seasonings for Indian , Bangladesh, Middle East , Nepal , Africa and Srilankan Market
+Here I have setup a lab, trained people and developed new products and seasonings for Indian , Bangladesh, Middle East , Nepal , Africa and Srilankan Markets.